Leiden University Career Zone

 Career orientation process

-It is a process that consists of a number of steps in which you get to know yourself and the labor market better.
+It is a process that consists of a number of stages in which you get to know yourself and the labour market better.
 Even if you only just started your studies, the career orientation process is interesting to delve into.
-If you pay close attention to the different steps, the transition to the labor market and finding a suitable job will eventually become easier.
+If you pay close attention to the different stages, the transition to the labour market and finding a suitable job will eventually become easier.

-The career orientation process consists of 7 steps:
+The career orientation process consists of 7 stages: